rohingosling/neural-network-cpp/README.md

   different options using techniques like grid search or random search to find the best-performing combination for your situation.

+## To-Do:
+1. Add support for different types of weight initialization.

+- Xavier/Glorot Initialization:
+  This method works well with activation functions like tanh and sigmoid.

+- He Initialization:
+  This method works well with activation functions like ReLU.

+2. Change the propagate methods to PropagateForward and PropagateBackward.

+3. Add a log file.

 ## Version History:
 *Ordered by year.*